Tennessee senator ready to force showdown on Yucca Mountain

 More than $19 billion has been spent on research and site development, said Sen. Catherine Cortez Masto, D-Nev., who argues that no more should be spent on a site located in an active seismic area with potential to pollute groundwater.

-Sen. Jacky Rosen, D-Nev., said she will plan to meet with Alexander after the Senate returns from a Memorial Day recess.
+Sen. Jacky Rosen, D-Nev., said she plans to meet with Alexander after the Senate returns from a Memorial Day recess.

 Rosen has concerns about the Yucca Mountain location near the Nellis Air Force Range, a munitions testing area for combat aircraft.